PhD Program in Health Sciences

 • Voluntary activity subject to budget availability.
 The funding provided for this activity comes from mobility funds of the

-• Without prejudice to the establishment of new collaborations based on objectives, in the section 1.4 Some groups with which there are currently collaborations and centers with which there are agreements (annexes) that include mobility of doctoral students are mentioned (see also sections 5.2.4: Programme organisation.
+• Without prejudice to the establishment of new collaborations based on objectives, in the section 1.4 Some groups with which there are currently collaborations and centers with which there are agreements (annexes) that include the mobility of doctoral students are mentioned (see also sections 5.2.4: Programme organisation.
 Provision of doctoral student stays at other centres).

 • The Internal Quality Assurance System will be responsible for the procedures for the correct development of mobility (see Section 8.1.3).